dreikanter/narod-for-chrome/README.md

 Google Chrome extension to download files from [Yandex.Narod](http://narod.yandex.ru) without typing all these annoying CAPTCHAs.

-Lates build could be installed from [Chrome Web Store](https://chrome.google.com/webstore/detail/ghbefppmmpdhcpeebokjjnkmdflcgbcn).
+Latest build could be installed from [Chrome Web Store](https://chrome.google.com/webstore/detail/ghbefppmmpdhcpeebokjjnkmdflcgbcn).

 Note: Narod is a service intended for Russian Yandex audience, so I don't see actual purpose to maintain project documentation in English.